Front and center: burden of disease and unmet needs

 The National Kidney Foundation 2018 report highlights the C3G patient experience3:

-• Frustration with current standard of care was reported due to debilitating side effects and ineffectiveness in slowing disease progression or preserving transplanted kidney function
+- Frustration with many of the current approaches was reported due to debilitating side effects and ineffectiveness in slowing disease progression or preserving transplanted kidney function

-The progressive, debilitating nature of C3G and primary IC-MPGN and lack of treatments spotlight an unmet need in these diseases1-3,19
+The progressive, debilitating nature of C3G and primary IC-MPGN and limited treatment options spotlight an unmet need1-3,19

 Want to stay connected with the latest information and resources on C3G and primary IC-MPGN?

-ACE=angiotensin-converting enzyme; ARB=angiotensin receptor blocker; C3=complement component 3; C5=complement component 5; C3G=C3 glomerulopathy; eGFR=estimated glomerular filtration rate; ESKD=end-stage kidney disease; IC-MPGN=immune complex membranoproliferative glomerulonephritis.
+ACE=angiotensin-converting enzyme; ARB=angiotensin receptor blocker; C3G=C3 glomerulopathy; eGFR=estimated glomerular filtration rate; ESKD=end-stage kidney disease; IC-MPGN=immune complex membranoproliferative glomerulonephritis.